 New Zealand and Chinese health scientists keen to further research cooperation

-Over 60 New Zealand and Chinese health scientists gathered in Queenstown last week to advance their collaborative work studying the brain and illnesses such as stroke, Parkinson’s and dementia, and to explore potential collaborations for modernising traditional medicines.
+Over 60 New Zealand and Chinese health scientists gathered in Queenstown on 30 August - 1 September to advance their collaborative work studying the brain and illnesses such as stroke, Parkinson’s and dementia, and to explore potential collaborations for modernising traditional medicines.

 The forum was hosted by the New Zealand - China Non-Communicable Disease Research Collaboration Centre (NCD CRCC), with support from the China National Centre for Biotechnology Development, Brain Research New Zealand (BRNZ), the University of Otago School of Pharmacy.